meetjestad/mjs_soil_moisture/Readme.md

 ## Branches

-- **Master**: Contains the Firmware of currently used the Meet Je Stad Soil Moisture measurement setup
+- Master: Contains the Firmware of currently used the Meet Je Stad Soil Moisture measurement setup
-- **Green Roof**: Contains the Firmware of the currently used Meet Je Stad Green Roof measurement setup
+- Green Roof: Contains the Firmware of the currently used Meet Je Stad Green Roof measurement setup
 - **flex**: Contains the Firmware and PCB design files for the Meet Je Stad Soil Moisture Prototype #
-- **tht_v2**: Contains the Firmware and PCB design files of the Meet Je Stad Soil Moisture Prototype #
+- tht_v2: Contains the Firmware and PCB design files of the Meet Je Stad Soil Moisture Prototype #